qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    #.
 The first step is to use the |symbologyAdd| :sup:`Add a new tab or group to the form layout` icon.
       Fields and other groups will be displayed in it.
    #.
-Then set the properties of the container, ie:
+Then set the properties of the container, i.e.:

       * the :guilabel:`Label`: the title that will be used for the container
       * the :guilabel:`Container Type`: it can be a :guilabel:`Tab`,